apache/samza/docs/learn/documentation/versioned/api/test-framework.md

 1. Samza 1.0 introduces a new TestRunner api to set up a test for Samza job, add configs, configure input/output streams, run the job in testing mode
 2. TestRunner also provides utilities to consume contents of a stream once the test has ran successfully
 3. TestRunner does basic config setup for you by default, you have flexibility to change these default configs if required
+4. TestRunner supports stateless and stateful job testing.
+TestRunner works with InMemoryTables and RocksDB Tables

 ## How To Write Test